 While that is the end of government's impact on nominal cash income, many government policies affect households' real income indirectly by altering the prices that they pay.
-Consumable income is disposable income less indirect taxes-VAT, import duties, and excise taxes-plus indirect
+Consumable income is disposable income less indirect taxes-VAT, import duties, and excise taxes-plus indirect subsidies, such as the support that government gives to electricity generators and distributors.
+Again, there are two intermediate income concepts between disposable and consumable income to capture the effect of indirect taxes and subsidies separately.

-&lt;sup>1 Launched in 2008, the CEQ project is an initiative of the Center for Inter-American Policy and Research (CIPR) and the Department of Economics, Tulane University, the Center for Global Development and the Inter-American Dialogue.
+1 Launched in 2008, the CEQ project is an initiative of the Center for Inter-American Policy and Research (CIPR) and the Department of Economics, Tulane University, the Center for Global Development and the Inter-American Dialogue.
 The CEQ project is housed in the Commitment to Equity Institute at Tulane.
 For more details visit www.commitmentoequity.org.

-Discussion of this issue can be found in Breceda, Rigolini, and Saavedra 2008; Immervoll et al. 2009, Goñi, López, and Servén 2011; Lindert Skoufias, and Shapiro 2006; and Silveira et al. 2011.
+2 Discussion of this issue can be found in Breceda, Rigolini, and Saavedra 2008; Immervoll et al. 2009, Goñi, López, and Servén 2011; Lindert Skoufias, and Shapiro 2006; and Silveira et al. 2011.